To speak to a specialist cancer nurse,

 Mon—Thurs 9am—7pm Fri 9am—5pm

 Using sunscreen alone is not enough to protect your skin from UV damage.
-Aim to follow the four steps of the SunSmart to get the best protection and to check the UV Index daily.
+Aim to follow the four steps of the SunSmart to get the best protection and check the UV Index daily.

 When in Ireland UV rays are usually at their strongest between 11am and 3pm.